View a markdown version of this page

 • MCP server endpoint – The URL of the MCP server.

-After you create your MCP integration, the available tools are discovered and registered as actions.
+After you create your MCP integration, Amazon Quick discovers the available tools and registers them as actions.

 Review integration